IWeidl/ExGameLib/README.md

 ### Usage

-Currently, you can show a window and load entities from a JSON file (including textures) onto the screen.
+Currently, you can show a window, load entities from a JSON file (including textures) onto the screen, and move them around with custom input mapping.

 To do this, `#include "Game.h"` then insert the below in to your main function: